 Thoroughly daunted, I took my life in a very different direction.
 I moved to Los Angeles, worked as a ghostwriter and speechwriter, and, following the advice in books about improving communication and presentation skills, started studying improv and stand-up comedy.

-To survive and thrive in this performance environment, I created communication techniques that suited my introverted personality and left-brain mindset.
-Soon, I was comfortable talking with anyone, and activities like speaking, training, and selling became interesting, even, dare I say it… enjoyable.
+To survive and thrive in this performance environment, I created communication techniques that suited my introverted personality and technical mindset.
+Soon, I was comfortable talking with anyone, and activities like speaking and selling became interesting, even, dare I say it… enjoyable.

-Eventually, I took the most impactful ideas and techniques and created workshops to help customer-facing teams (who are not professional salespeople) learn how to navigate sales situations, improve psychological safety and team performance, and design inspirational business stories.
+Eventually, I took the most impactful ideas and techniques and created workshops to help customer-facing technical professionals to navigate sales situations, improve psychological safety and team performance, and deliver compelling presentations.